-The UNFCCC is debating international GHG reductions.
+International greenhouse gas (GHG) reduction discussions are taking place under the United Nations Framework Convention on Climate Change (UNFCCC).
 At the UNFCCC COP21 in 2015, the Paris Agreement was adopted as the international framework for countermeasures to global warming for 2020 onwards, which came into effect in November 2016.
-In addition to stating the global shared goals, including keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase even further to 1.5 degrees Celsius, the Paris Agreement places the obligation on each country to renew and publish its GHG emissions reduction/control targets every 5 years.
+In addition to stating the global shared goals, including keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase even further to 1.5 degrees Celsius, the Paris Agreement places the obligation on each country to renew and submit its GHG emissions reduction/control targets every 5 years.
 Each country examines its own targets for GHG emissions in coastal shipping by calculating the emissions volume within the framework of the UNFCCC Paris Agreement.